jibay442/lindo/WINDOWS-TROUBLESHOOTING.md

 3. **Check for firewall/antivirus blocking**:
    - Add Lindo to your firewall/antivirus exceptions

+### 6. WSA Integration Issues

+If you're having issues with the Windows Subsystem for Android (WSA) integration:

+1. **Make sure WSA is installed and running**:
+   - Open Windows Features and ensure "Windows Subsystem for Android" is enabled
+   - Launch the "Windows Subsystem for Android" app from the Start menu

+2. **Check ADB connection**:
+   - Make sure ADB is installed and in your PATH
+   - Run `adb devices` to check if WSA is detected

+3. **Restart WSA**:
+   - Open Windows Subsystem for Android settings
+   - Turn off "Subsystem Resources" and then turn it back on

 ## Advanced Troubleshooting

 ### Debugging the Main Process